Volunteer

 Public Health Improvement

 On my second day, I was introduced to my host and director of Hopeline, Tony.
 Tony, his wife Doreen, and his family were amazing hosts, and treated me as if I were family.
 During my stay with Tony, I went to the school, helped out at the medical clinic, and hung out with the women’s group.
 All and all, I wish I could have spent more time there.
 I felt that I barely scratched the surface with my interactions with everyone I met, Tony and his family included.
-To add on to that, I had to leave a bit early from my experience due to work.

 Overall, I would say I had one of the most amazing experiences of my life.
 It was truly great to see and live with local Ugandans whom have such a different culture from what I grew up in.
 To potential future volunteers, I give one word of advice: go in with an open mind and an open heart.
 Try everything at least once.
 If you go in with this mentality, everything will be amazing.”